open-telemetry/opentelemetry-specification/specification/overview.md

 initiated by one of many fast incoming requests.

-When using the scatter/gather (also called fork/join) pattern, the root operation starts multiple downstream processing operations and all of them being aggregated back in a single **Span**.
+When using the scatter/gather (also called fork/join) pattern, the root operation starts multiple downstream processing operations and all of them are aggregated back in a single **Span**.
 This last **Span** is linked to many operations it aggregates.
 All of them are the **Span**s from the same Trace.
 And similar to the Parent field of a **Span**.
 It is recommended, however, to not